Evaristo Beccalossi

-Evaristo Beccalossi (born 12 May 1956) is a former Italian footballer who played as a midfielder.
-He played for several Italian clubs throughout his career, and is best known for his time at Inter Milan, where he won a Serie A title and a Coppa Italia.
+Evaristo Beccalossi (12 May 1956 – 6 May 2026) was an Italian footballer who played as a midfielder.
+He played for several Italian clubs throughout his career, and was best known for his time at Inter Milan, where he won a Serie A title and a Coppa Italia.

 Club career

 Originally from Brescia, Beccalossi started his football career with his hometown club in 1972, and later became a favorite of the Inter Milan fans, where he spent the majority of his career, from 1978–79 to 1983–84, frequently wearing the number 10 shirt.
 He donned the Inter jersey in 216 games, scored 37 goals and helped the team win a Serie A Championship (1979–80, scoring 7 goals) and a Coppa Italia (1981–82).
 Together with Inter centre-forward Alessandro Altobelli, Beccalossi formed one of the longest standing offensive partnerships of Serie A's recent history.
 They initially played together at Brescia and later became the team's leaders at Inter from the late 1970s to the mid-1980s, while they were supported defensively by Gianpiero Marini, Gabriele Oriali, and Giuseppe Baresi.

 In the late summer of 1984, Beccalossi moved to Sampdoria for a season, around the same time Hansi Müller joined Inter Milan; he won another Coppa Italia title that year and helped the team to a fourth-place finish in Serie A. He later played for Monza for a season, before returning to Brescia for two more seasons; he subsequently spent single seasons with Barletta, and Pordenone, before finishing his career after a season with Breno in 1991.
 Following his retirement, he worked as a pundit.